T2I-CompBench++: An Enhanced and Comprehensive Benchmark for Compositional Text-to-image Generation: Experiments

+\textbf{Comparisons between original prompts and rephrased detailed prompts.} Enhancing prompt details does not significantly improve the generative outcomes, as the challenges primarily lie in the visual content composition instead of the granularity of prompts.
+While more detailed prompts can improve image quality by providing additional descriptions, they do not necessarily enhance alignment between the generated images and the prompts.
+To illustrate this, we use GPT-4 to rephrase the prompts to more detailed versions and compare the evaluation results.
+Specifically, we examine SDXL with attribute binding categories (e.g., color) as an example.
+The results, shown in Table~\ref{tab:blip_vqa_scores}, indicate that T2I models face similar compositional challenges with both original and detailed prompts.

-\subsection{Ablation study}
+\subsection{Ablation Study}

-We conduct ablation studies with the attribute binding (color) sub-category on our proposed \abbr~approach and MiniGPT4-CoT evaluation metric.
+We conduct ablation studies on our proposed \abbr~approach and evaluation metric.

 \textbf{Finetuning strategy.} Our approach finetunes both the CLIP text encoder and the U-Net of Stable Diffusion with LoRA~\cite{hu2021lora}.
+We conduct with the attribute binding (color) sub-category.
 We investigate the effects of finetuning CLIP only and U-Net only with LoRA.
-As shown in Table.~\ref{ablation}, our model which finetunes both CLIP and U-Net performs better.
+As shown in Table~\ref{ablation}, our model which finetunes both CLIP and U-Net performs better.

 \textbf{Threshold of selecting samples for finetuning.} Our approach fine-tunes Stable Diffusion v2 with the selected samples that align well with the compositional prompts.
 We manually set a threshold for the alignment score to select samples with higher alignment scores than the threshold for fine-tuning.
-We experiment with setting the threshold to half of its original value, and setting the threshold to 0 (\textit{i.e.}, use all generated images for finetuning with weighted loss, without selection).
-Results in Table.~\ref{ablation} demonstrate that half threshold and zero threshold will lead to worse performance.
+We experiment with setting the threshold to half of its original value, and setting the threshold to 0 (\textit{i.e.}, use all generated images for finetuning with rewards, without selection).
+Results in Table~\ref{ablation} demonstrate that half threshold and zero threshold will lead to worse performance.

-\textbf{MiniGPT4 without Chain-of-Thought.} We compare the evaluation metric of MiniGPT-4 with and without Chain-of-Thought.
-As shown in Table.~\ref{human_corr}, Chain-of-Thought improves the human correlation of MiniGPT4-based evaluation by a large margin.
+\textbf{Threshold of UniDet-based metrics.} The threshold for the UniDet-based metric is validated via user studies with human correlation, as shown in Table~\ref{tab:unidet_correlation}.
+Among various tested thresholds (0.0, 0.25, 0.50, 0.75), the chosen threshold of 0.5 exhibited the highest correlation with human evaluation.